AidenEllis/Cligo/CONTRIBUTING.md

 We actively welcome your pull requests and invite you to submit pull requests directly [here](https://github.com/AidenEllis/Cligo/pulls), and after review, these can be merged into the project.

+Join our discord [discord](https://discord.gg/aw35Kb7uE7) server to know more

 ## Programming Language 🎊
 > Python